-As the summer winds down and the heat transitions to a cool breeze, many avid runners will be moving inside.
-And, while running enthusiasts may prefer the natural feeling of running outside, there are also benefits to indoor cardio machines.
-Most gyms have several types of cardio machines, each of which can have different orthopedics advantages.
-Depending on your specific condition, one of these machines may be ideal for shaping your recovery.
-In this blog post, we’ll discuss which cardio machine is the best for you, given your fitness goals and recovery limitations.
+As the summer ends and we transition to autumn, many passionate runners will be heading indoors.
+And, while runners may prefer the natural feeling of running outside, there are also benefits to indoor cardio machines.
+Most gyms have several types of cardio machines – each of which have different orthopedic benefits.

 Running Outdoors Vs. Running In a Gym

-If you’re running on a regular basis, then you’ve likely been involved in this classic conversation at least once before.
-The truth is, though, that neither method is necessarily better than the other.
-Each style has its own advantages, and runners of different styles tend to favor each.
-If you’re curious about which would be best for you, then consider consulting an orthopedics professional.
+If you’re running regularly, then you’ve likely engaged in this familiar conversation at least once before.
+The truth is, though – neither method is necessarily better than the other.
+Each style has its own specific advantages, and runners of different styles tend to favor each.
+If you’re curious about which is best for you, then consider consulting a professional.

 The Advantages of Running Outdoors

 For people who run in marathons and other outdoor race events, running outdoors is generally the preferred option.
 This is because they often favor running in the same conditions that they’ll eventually be racing in.
 Generally, you should complete at least 60% of your training in the same conditions as the race you’re training for.
 When running outdoors, you’ll also encounter changes in terrain – which, from an orthopedics standpoint, is crucial.

 Slight slopes and gradually changing terrain are natural, and so are the conditions that you’ll encounter in an outdoor race.
 Training in this manner – either exclusively, or with some treadmill time – will prepare your muscles in the appropriate manner.
 We can help you during this training process, with injury prevention and gradual increases in intensity.